 Factors Driving Settlement Amounts of Sylmar Juvenile Hall Sex Abuse Lawsuits

 Lawsuits involving sexual abuse at juvenile detention facilities often result in significant financial settlements.
 This is due in large part to the profound and lasting psychological trauma survivors experience, as well as the strong emotional response such cases can provoke in juries.
-To avoid the risks of a trial, many defendants choose to settle out of court.
+To avoid the risks associated with a trial, many defendants opt to settle out of court.
 Several key factors influence the potential value of these claims:

 - Severity of Harm